dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 title: "I am a rusty frog"
 tags: [misc, rust]
 summary: >
- A story about lack of optimisation and the weaknesses of the human mind.
+ A story about lack of optimization and the weaknesses of the human mind.
 ---